deepanshs/mrinversion/docs/getting_started.rst

 sub-space kernel is relatively well-defined.
 We refer to this sub-space kernel as the `compressed kernel`.
 Similarly, the measurement data on the sub-space is referred to as the `compressed signal`.
-The compression also reduces the computation time.
+The compression also reduces the time for furthur computation.
 To compress the kernel and the data, import the :class:`~mrinversion.linear_model.TSVDCompression` class and follow,

 .. doctest::

     >>> from mrinversion.linear_model import TSVDCompression
-    >>> new_system = TSVDCompression(K, responses)
+    >>> new_system = TSVDCompression(K, data_object)
     compression factor = 1.032258064516129
     >>> compressed_K = new_system.compressed_K
     >>> compressed_s = new_system.compressed_s